14th January 2022

 Stephen Martin See profile

-1) From April, tax rates are going up.
-The new Health and Social Care Levy will be brought in, seeing an additional 1.25% applying to employee, employer and self-employed National Insurance Contributions (NICs), as well as the rate of tax paid on dividends.
+1) The new Health and Social Care Levy has been brought in, seeing an additional 1.25% applying to employee, employer and self-employed National Insurance Contributions (NICs), as well as the rate of tax paid on dividends.
 Businesses and owner managers should consider whether they could bring forward any payments such that they are taxed at this year’s tax rates.

 2) The increase in NICs will make salary sacrifice arrangements even more beneficial – an extra 2.5% of NIC can be saved.
 If your business does not operate a pension salary sacrifice scheme, now is really the time to get one in place.
 Similar schemes can be implemented for cycle to work and electric cars, amongst others.